But human service is close-up work. How can Keystone Opportunity Center serve at a distance?

 Food Donations accepted on Mondays from 10:00 am to 1:00 pm at our Main Street entrance of Keystone.

 Fresh For All

-Our affordable housing clients are encouraged to stay home, and are able to pay rent online by clicking here.
+To reduce the risk of spreading the virus, our affordable housing clients are encouraged to stay home, and are able to pay rent online by clicking here.

-Keystone’s offices are closed to the public, but staff are Working remotely.
-Contact staff through email@example.com.
+To reduce the risk of spreading the virus, Keystone’s offices are closed to the public, but staff are still working.

 Contact staff through firstname.lastname@example.org.